the-xkcd-community/the-red-spider-project/Readme.md

 We started in March 2012.
 In the first few months we spent most of our effort on the infrastructure.
 In July we were treated to some splendid logo designs and we got a homepage.
-In December we launched our IRC channel.
+In December we launched our IRC channel and in March 2013 the wiki took off.
 In the meanwhile several members have been working on various subprojects, mostly in short bursts of activity.

-In the near future we may expect wiki content, a few big improvements to the infrastructure, and an overarching role playing game, among other things.
+In the near future we may expect a few big improvements to the infrastructure and an overarching role playing game, among other things.

 ### Who ###